 There’s something special about Christmas lights, whether they’re inside or outside the home.
 It’s almost magical the feeling that they bring to the season.
 Unfortunately, DIYing Christmas lights is a bit more difficult than making a wreath.

 Holiday lights come in many different styles, colors, and even patterns today.
 Some come with timers, while others just twinkle through the night.

 Lighting is never more important than at Christmas time, so it’s a good idea to do it right.
-Here we’ll show our three favorite styles, colors and patterns of lights to imbue your home with.
+Here below are three great styles, colors and patterns of lights to imbue your home with.